Khan/genqlient/README.md

 ## Tests

 `go test ./...` tests code generation.
 (This is run by GitHub Actions.)

-Most of the tests are snapshot-based; they use the schema, queries, and snapshots in `generate/testdata`.
-The schema is in `schema.graphql`; the queries are in `TestName.graphql`.
-The test by default asserts that the output of the generator matches the snapshot `TestName.graphql.go`.
-To update the snapshots, run with `UPDATE_SNAPSHOTS=1`; it will fail the tests and print the diffs, but regenerate the snapshots.
-Make sure to check that the output is sensible!
+Most of the tests are snapshot-based; see `generate/generate_test.go`.

 `make example` rebuilds the example, and tests that everything wires up to a real API correctly.
+This is not currently included in `go test`, since it requires a token.

-TODO(benkraft): Figure out how to get GitHub Actions to run the example -- it needs a token.
+TODO(benkraft): Figure out how to get GitHub Actions a token to run the example.

 ## Design